52amogus/LiveSmarter/README.md

 ```
 pip install -r requirements.txt
 ```
-Or you can install the one by one from this list
+Or you can install the packages one by one from this list

 + PySide6
   ```